massa/Task-Massa/README.md

 COPYRIGHT AND LICENSE
 =====================

-Copyright 2024 Humberto Massa
+Copyright © 2024 Humberto Massa

-This library is free software; you can redistribute it and/or modify it under the Artistic License 2.0.
+This library is free software; you can redistribute it and/or modify it under either the Artistic License 2.0 or the LGPL v3.0, at your convenience.